 HOW TO KNOW IF YOU SHOULD DILUTE?

 If in doubt, dilute!
 That is my motto.
-Most people think that if they dilute an essential oil it will cause it work less effectively, in fact that is the opposite of what happens.
-When you mix it with a carrier oil it helps to penetrate the skin and drives the oil deeper into the tissue.
+Most people think that if they dilute an essential oil, it will cause it to work less effectively, when in fact, that is the opposite of what happens.
+When you mix it with a carrier oil, it helps to penetrate the skin and drives the oil deeper into the tissue.

 Three ways to take essential oils internally: